Newly appointed California Sen. Laphonza Butler will not seek election to a full term in 2024

 “Knowing you can win a campaign doesn’t always mean you should run a campaign.
 I know this will be a surprise to many because traditionally we don’t see those who have power let it go,” Butler added.
 “It may not be the decision people expected but it’s the right one for me.”

 Her candidacy would have complicated an already crowded race that includes several other prominent Democrats — U.S. Reps.
-Katie Porter, Adam Schiff and Barbara Lee — and Republican Steve Garvey, a former baseball MVP.
+Katie Porter, Adam Schiff and Barbara Lee — and Republican Steve Garvey, a former Major League Baseball star.

 Butler, a Democratic insider and former labor leader, had never held public office before joining the Senate.